krunalpriyadarshi/LeetCode-Solutions/Tricks.md

 Underflow:  Integer.MIN_VALUE - 1   --> result value is too small to fit in Integer data type cause Undeflow.

 Lambda Expression:
-    In java, lambda is a method which is part of inteface.
+    In java, lambda is a method which is part of interface.

     code 1: Created a function interface method in a class and use it in main class method.
       // functional interface means this interface can have only one method. if you try to include one more method it will show error.
 NOTE: you can include object methods like toString() method.